sipb/homeworld/docs/deploy.md

  * Configure the supervisor keyserver:

        $ spire setup keyserver

- * Check that the keyserver is running properly:

-       $ spire verify keystatics
+       $ spire verify keystatics   # make sure the keyserver is running

  * Admit the supervisor node to the cluster: